 According to Yasuhiro, ikigai is an experiential sense that you are living your life, where you are living your mission, a kind of congruent and coherent sense of experience.

-For him, ikigai doesn’t have to be extravagant.
+Ikigai doesn’t have to be extravagant.
 Ikigai is something that exists in your daily life, as Dr. Ken Mogi said, ikigai is everywhere.
 Yasuhiro thinks that it’s important to pay attention to your internal experience of daily life.
 Pay attention to what gives you joy or what gives you fun.
-Ikigai is experienced in daily life.

-He shared how having ikigai helped him get through the difficult times that he had.
+Having ikigai helped Yasuhiro get through the difficult times that he had.
 It has been exhausting and challenging for him for the past two years having sons with autism.
 It’s quite a lot of work for him and his wife, and he has had many sleepless nights.
 But having ikigai, being able to connect to a sense of ikigai helped him get through those difficult times.
-Having ikigai in the small things helped him get through each day.

 According to Yasuhiro, having ikigai helps address the physiological burden that a person experiences and what that burden can accumulate.
 The tiredness or fatigue that can accumulate with a stressed mind or not having an ikigai, can lead to poor health outcomes such as cardiovascular disease or other stress-related health problems.

-Nick called it a positive circle.
-If you have ikigai, you’ll engage in healthy behavior.
-And if you engage in healthy behavior, you’ll have a better mindset.
-And having a better mindset can help you find more ikigai, and you’ll be able to engage in even more healthier behaviors.
+This can be considered as a positive circle.
+If you have ikigai, you’ll engage in healthy behavior; if you engage in healthy behavior, you’ll have a better mindset; having a better mindset can help you find more ikigai, and you’ll be able to engage in even more healthier behaviors.

-For Yasuhiro, with ikigai, there’s an element that you feel you’re living life, with a strong connection to your past and personal history.
 Life crafting is looking at your past, looking back to your past life experiences, reflecting on them being the reason for where you are right now.
-Life crafting helps you be aware of all your experiences in life.
+It helps you be aware of all your experiences in life.